 If you found yourself nodding along to several points on this list, it’s a strong indicator that your anger may be a significant issue.
 This self-check is a great starting point, but to truly understand your unique anger profile, a more structured approach is needed.
 This is where an objective anger problems test can be incredibly valuable.

 A checklist gives you a general idea, but a scientific test provides precision.
-An online anger self-assessment
+An online anger self-assessment is subjective, influenced by your current mood and self-perception.
+A well-designed test, however, goes deeper.

 Recognizing that you might have anger issues is not a sign of weakness—it's a sign of profound strength and self-awareness.
 It's the first and most crucial step on the path to regaining control and improving your quality of life.
 You've already started that journey by reading this guide.